Eliza Vaughan: Death

 Eliza died on 24 January 1853, at the age of 42, shortly after giving birth to her 14th child.
 She was interred in the Courtfield House Chapelyard.

 In a letter, John Francis expressed his belief that divine providence brought Eliza to him, saying:

 "I thanked the Lord in adoration today that I could give back to him my dearly beloved wife.
 I poured out my heart to him, full of thankfulness that, as an example and a guide, he gave me Eliza with whom I am still now bound by an inseparable, spiritual bond.
 What wonderful consolation and grace she brought me!
 I still see her as I always saw her before the Blessed Sacrament: her inner purity and extraordinary human kindness which her beautiful face reflected during prayer."

 Beatification

-Since 2023, the Roman Catholic Archdiocese of Cardiff has initiated investigations into the possible sainthood for Louisa Elizabeth Rolls Vaughan.
+Since 2023, the Roman Catholic Archdiocese of Cardiff has initiated investigations into the possible sainthood for Louisa Elizabeth Vaughan.
 The Integrated Parish Communications describes her as "a particularly encouraging example of a mother imbued with a priestly spirit who frequently prayed for vocations."